framilano/PlutoniumAltLauncher/README.md

 # PlutoniumDeckLauncher

+### WIP: I'm completely re-doing this project using Avalonia!
+And it will support other resolutions besides 1280x800 (So Steam Machine will look cool too).
+Stay tuned!

 A straightforward launcher mainly developed for Steam Deck, but can be used wherever Plutonium is supported.

 The main objective is giving a shortcut to play offline Call of Duty Plutonium-supported titles.